piermafrost/GEOCLIM/README.md

 Even though this input field is critical (it largely determines the erosion rates, that controls many other geochemical fluxes), there is no pre-defined way to generate the slope field of paleogeographic reconstruction.
-What is often done is to use empirical correlation between topography and mean absolute slope.
+What is often done is to use an empirical correlation between topography and mean absolute slope, or to perform a non-parametric reconstruction from topography and broad geological categories.

+Several Fortran and Python scripts in "preproc/" are designed to create or modify paleo slope files, including the non-parametric reconstruction one ("preproc/generate\_slope\_field.py").

 ##### Time-series of climatic parameters